Jargon flashcards

 Frontier market

-A country which is less developed than an emerging market and sometimes called a pre-emerging market.
+A frontier market is a country that is like an emerging market (such as China and India) but less advanced and is sometimes called a ‘pre-emerging market’.
 It tends to be smaller, less liquid and less accessible for investors and normally riskier than an emerging market.
-Growth and development in these countries tend to be volatile so if you are thinking about investing in these countries you should take a very long-term view (sometimes several decades) in order to have time to ride out any volatility.
-Examples include Vietnam, Nigeria, Lebanon, Estonia, Bangladesh and Kazakhstan.
+Growth and development in these countries tend to be volatile so if you are thinking about investing in these countries you should take a very long-term view (sometimes several decades) to have time to ride out any volatility.
+Current examples include Vietnam and Kenya.

 ISIN